nvmea/nmbrank/content/post/2022-11-11-bubka-september-interview-translation/index.markdown

 **B: Wearing the jersey with "STAFF" on its back?**

 Y: I respect that, yes!
-Before corona, whenever I had time I would be like attending music festivals by myself, and you could see bands, who were to come up next, rehearsing and stuff.
+Before corona, whenever I had time I would attend music festivals by myself, and you could see bands, who were to come up next, rehearsing and stuff.
 It always felt so cool watching that.

 **B: Would you like to be in a band?**